LukasW01/VA/SECURITY.md

 ## Introduction

 This policy supports our open approach and is intended to give security researchers clear guidelines for submitting and coordinating discovered vulnerabilities with us.
-In complying with this policy, you authorize CNCF to work with you to understand and resolve the issue quickly.
+In complying with this policy, you authorize us to work with you to understand and resolve the issue quickly.
 For more details about our processes, please read the security charter.

 ## Guidelines